NUS-HPC-AI-Lab/Enhance-A-Video/README.md

 # Enhance-A-Video

-This repository is the official implementation of [Enhance-A-Video: Better Generared Video for Free](https://oahzxl.github.io/Enhance_A_Video/).
+This repository is the official implementation of [Enhance-A-Video: Better Generated Video for Free](https://oahzxl.github.io/Enhance_A_Video/).

 ![demo](assets/demo.png)